Ecosyste.ms: Awesome

 Default: `standard`

 Network Policy agent now supports two modes for Network Policy enforcement - Strict and Standard.
 By default, the Amazon VPC CNI plugin for Kubernetes configures network policies for pods in parallel with the pod provisioning.
 In the `standard` mode, until all of the policies are configured for the new pod, containers in the new pod will start with a default allow policy.
 A default allow policy means that all ingress and egress traffic is allowed to and from the new pods.
-However, in the `strict` mode, a new pod will be blocked from Egress and Ingress connections till a qualifying Network Policy is applied.
+However, in the `strict` mode, a new pod will start with a default deny policy and all Egress and Ingress connections will be blocked till Network Policies are configured.
 In Strict Mode, you must have a network policy defined for every pod in your cluster.
 Host Networking pods are exempted from this requirement.

 ### VPC CNI Feature Matrix